-102-year-old Robert Marchand still holds the Hour Record for 100+ age group.
+102-year-old Robert Marchand still holds the Hour Record (see notes 1) for the 100+ age group.
 Tomorrow, the evergreen Frenchman will attack his own record.

 On February 17, 2012, Marchand rode 24.25 kilometers (15.1 miles), setting a one-hour speed record in the new over-100s category created by the UCI.
 Tomorrow, almost two years later, he’s aiming to exceed 25 km on the new velodrome in Saint-Quentin-en-Yvelines, just outside Paris.

-On September 28, 2012, Marchand also set 100-Kilometer cycling record for 100+ year old category, with four hours 17 minutes and 27 seconds, at the Parc de la Tête d’Or Velodrome in Lyon.
+On September 28, 2012, Marchand also set a 100-Kilometer cycling record for the 100+-year-old category, with four hours 17 minutes and 27 seconds, at the Parc de la Tête d’Or Velodrome in Lyon.

 He finally retired from work at 89 years of age and rode the Bordeaux-Paris event around that time.
 He covered the 600 kilometers in 36 hours.